jdprichards/jdprichards/Video Pages/Cross Product/Cross Product.md

 </table>
 <p style="font-size:16px">

-You can also notice that <b>VyWz</b> directly diagonal from each other when you ignore X and so is <b>VzWy</b> its is from the right to left.
-So you can x into different parts each going diagonal.<br> <b> Important: the second half is negative (-VzWy).</b><br> You can see this as because the diagonal is going right to left its therefore minus.
+You can also notice that <em>VyWz</em> directly diagonal from each other when you ignore X and so is <em>VzWy</em> its is from the right to left.
+So you can x into different parts each going diagonal.<br> <em> Important: the second half is negative (-VzWy).</em><br> You can see this as because the diagonal is going right to left its therefore minus.
 </p>

 <iframe width="420" height="315"